About the Author of the Blogsite, Not the Author of the Bible:

 1 Samuel 18:1-30 The Book of 1 Samuel [in Smaller Chunks]

-As they played, the women [said] to one another, Saul has [killed] 1,000’s & David 10,000’s.
-Saul was very [angry] & the saying displeased him & he said, They have [credited] David with 10,000’s, but [have only credited] me [with] 1,000’s.
+And as they played, the women [said] [to] one another, Saul [has killed] 1,000’s, & David 10,000’s.
+And Saul was very [angry,] & the saying displeased him, & he said, They have [credited] David with 10,000’s, but [have only credited] me [with] 1,000’s.

-[For this reason,] when Saul saw [David] behaved very wisely, [Saul] was afraid of him.
+[For this reason,] when Saul saw that [David] behaved himself very wisely, [Saul] was afraid of him.
 But all [of] Israel & Judah loved David, because he went out [to battle] & came in before them.

 And Saul said to David, [See,] my elder daughter, Merab.
-I will give her [to] you to [marry]: [if] only you are valiant for me & fight the Lord’s battles.
+I will give her [to] you to [marry:] [if] only you [are] valiant for me & fight the Lord’s battles.
 For Saul [thought, Don’t] let my [hands] be upon [David,] but let the [hands] of the Philistines be upon him.